bnsn-dp/Grapevine-Use-Cases/README.md

 - Description: The user can search for specific posts using the description
 - System: The search bar component
 - Precondition: The user needs to access the system online
-- Actors: A user wanting to view a specific post
+- Actors: A user wanting to find a specific post
 - Basic Flow:
   1. The system presents an input field
   2. The user provides a search term